 Individual Corporate: Must hold the top corporate communications position and have a broad responsibilities with a company that generates at least $2 billion in annual revenue.

-Individual (PR Agency, Opinion Research, Advisory Firms): Must be the CEO of an agency (not to include subsidiaries in agencies, but can include appropriate management at holding companies) with annual fee revenue of at least $5 million for the previous five years, and be recognized as providing substantial strategic counsel to the C-Suite of major corporations, particularly Fortune 500 and Global 500 companies.
+Individual (PR Agency, Opinion Research, Advisory Firms): Must be the CEO of an agency with annual fee revenue of at least $5 million for the previous five years and be recognized as providing substantial strategic counsel to the C-Suite of major corporations, particularly Fortune 500 and Global 500 companies.
 If part of a holding or parent company, the agency must compete as a distinct brand and have its own discreet management structure with clear responsibility for that agency and its brand.
 The CEO must be accountable for delivering financial performance consistent with the $5 million requirement.
 Also considered for membership will be appropriate management at the holding company level.

 To qualify for membership as an "advisory firm," a member must: